Skip to main content

 Take the LIRR Ronkonkoma line from Penn Station to Farmingdale Station — approximately 1 hour.
 From the station, you'll need a rideshare or taxi to the airport (about 10 minutes).
 Some students arrange pickup with their flight school.
 There is no direct bus service from the LIRR station to the airport.

 Driving from Manhattan takes 1–1.5 hours depending on traffic.
 Take the Midtown Tunnel to the Long Island Expressway (I-495) East, exit at Route 110 South.
 Free parking is available at most flight schools on the field.
+Some schools operate out of their own buildings, while others share space with an FBO (Fixed Base Operator) — the airport's front desk for general aviation, providing fuel, parking, and ground services for private aircraft.
 Weekend drive times are more predictable than weekday; evening rush hour on the LIE can push the drive past 2 hours.

 What Flight Schools Operate at Republic Airport?